ibm-cloud-docs/bare-metal/about-software.md

 IBM includes instructions or considerations for using products in the {{site.data.keyword.BluSoftlayer_notm}} environment.
 For more information about specific software, see the vendor-specific software documentation.

-## Anti-virus, spyware, and host IDs information
+## Anti-virus, Adaptive Threat Protection (ATP), ENS Firewall, ENS Threat Prevention, ENS Web Control
 {: #anti-virus-spyware-and-host-ids-information}

-IBM offers multiple solutions for both anti-virus, spyware, and host ID protection on every device.
-Anti-virus and spyware products are provided by McAfee.
-You can get a standard, free solution for Windows.
-You can also get Total Protection for Windows for a monthly fee.
+IBM offers Trellix solutions for anti-virus, Adaptive Threat Protection (ATP), ENS Firewall, ENS Threat Prevention, ENS Web Control on Windows&reg; devices.
+You can get protection for Windows for a monthly fee.

-You must add anti-virus, spyware, and host ID solutions to your device.
-You can manage these solutions in the IBM Customer Portal.
+You can manage your Trellix offerings from your server.
+IBM does not manage Trellix offerings on your server.

 ## Supported operating systems for {{site.data.keyword.BluSoftlayer_full}} server software
 {: #supported-operating-systems-for-ibm-cloud-servers}